Alden Pasche

 Herbert Alden Pasche (July 19, 1910 – May 9, 1986) was the first head coach of the Houston Cougars men's basketball team from 1945 to 1956.
-Pasche also served of as an assistant coach for the Houston Cougars football program as a line coach from 1946 to 1947.
+Pasche also served off as an assistant coach for the Houston Cougars football program as a line coach from 1946 to 1947.
 While at the university, Pasche served as an associate professor of health and physical education.
 Pasche was a 1932 graduate of Rice University, where he played football as an end for the Rice Owls.

 During Pasche's tenure, he posted a 135–116 record.
 Under his leadership in 1949, the Cougars won the Gulf Coast Conference championship.
-College Basketball Hall of famer coach Guy V. Lewis played for Pasche, and eventually became an assistant coach before being handed the job upon Alden Pasche's retirement.
+Hall of Fame coach Guy Lewis played for Pasche, eventually becoming an assistant coach before being handed the job upon Pasche's retirement.